Peter Daicos: Personal life

 In 1961, Peter Daicos was born in the Melbourne suburb of Fitzroy.
-His parents were Slavic speakers of Greek Macedonia from the village of Vevi and arrived as immigrants to Australia during the 1950s.
+His parents were Slavic speakers of Greek Macedonia from the village of Vevi, and arrived as immigrants to Australia during the 1950s.

-Daicos is part of the Macedonian Australian community and during his football career highlighted his Macedonian origin.
+Daicos is part of the Macedonian Australian community.
+In 1991 the magazine Makedonija, published by the Macedonian emigrant organisation Matica na iselenicite od Makedonija, wrote that he took every opportunity to highlight his Macedonian origin.
 As a footballer, Daicos was known as the 'Macedonian Marvel'.

 His eldest son, Josh, was drafted to Collingwood with pick 57 in the 2016 national draft under the father–son rule.
 Another son, Nick, was also recruited through the father–son rule by Collingwood, selected with pick 4 in the 2021 national draft after the Gold Coast Suns’ bid was matched by the Magpies.
 Both Daicos brothers played for the Oakleigh Chargers in the TAC Cup in their draft years, and are AFL premiers, having won with Collingwood in 2023.

 In 2024, Daicos was a celebrity contestant on the tenth season of I'm a Celebrity...Get Me Out of Here! and became a weekly football commentator for the Seven Network's morning Sunrise show.